 There’s a lot of attention right now on programs like the Paycheck Protection Program and disaster loans offered by the Small Business Administration.
 Those options were meant to help business owners receive immediate funding as a crisis management strategy resulting from COVID-19.
 But there’s another big federal benefit that may apply to you: The Payroll Tax Credit (also known as the Employee Retention Credit).

-1. The credit is part of the federal response to the pandemic.
+1. The payroll credit is part of the federal response to the pandemic.

 2. The credit only applies if you don’t take money from the Paycheck Protection Program.

-3. The credit is in addition to the tax credit for Emergency Family Medical Leave.
+3. The payroll tax credit is in addition to the tax credit for Emergency Family Medical Leave.

 This credit is not to be confused with the tax credit under the Families First Coronavirus Response Act (which includes Emergency Family Medical Leave provisions).
 This article is not intended to go into detail on that legislation, but know that if you’re paying for your employees to take time off for themselves or their families as a result of COVID-19, you’re also entitled to an additional credit to help you afford those expenses.
 You can use both tax credits, but just not for the same wages.
 You can learn more about the Families First Legislation on The Hartford’s Paid Family and Medical Leave Resource Center.